Car Collector International

 International

 International auction house with occasional Clio V6 Phase 2 and Trophy consignments in the UK and European sales.
-Individual lot pages were NOT line-fetched during this review — flag Verify.
+Individual lot pages have not been confirmed against the auction house's original lot pages.

 • Hagerty